emuise/ms-assessingRepresentation/README.md

 |       SBS     |              0.37             |              0.37             |              -0.4%            |     **    62.24%   **     |     **    67.25%   **     |      **    7.45%   **     |            18.51           |            18.67           |            0.82%           |
 |       SWB     |              0.39             |              0.39             |             -1.22%            |           56.67%          |           57.71%          |            1.8%           |            13.78           |            13.67           |            -0.83%          |

 : Mean values of forest structural attributes in protected areas (PA), unprotected areas (UA), as well as the percent difference between the means.
-Zones with more than a 5% difference are bolded. {#tbl:vector-table}
+Zones with more than a 5% difference are bolded.{#tbl:vector-table}

 ![Z-Scores of forest structural attributes in PA, UA, and their differences across BEC zones in BC.](figures/fstruct_zscores.png){#fig:structure-3d-scatter}